-These twice baked ranch potatoes make the perfect side dish to a variety of meals.
-This recipe can be used for every holiday and occasion.
+Twice baked ranch potatoes make the perfect side dish to a variety of meals.
+This recipe can be used for nearly every holiday and occasion.

 The key ingredient to this recipe is the ranch mix.
 While any ranch mix will do, my personal favorite is The Original Ranch mix by Hidden Valley Ranch.
 It has to be the one sold in pouches, not the giant containers they sell at Costco.
 (Oddly, enough I find that they taste different.)